twixlyhq/extensions/README.md

 ## Initialization

 The SDK exposes the `twixlyExtension.init()` method.
-This is the main entry point for all extension related code.
-If you require the script from the web without any module system the entry point is available as
+This is the main item point for all extension related code.
+If you require the script from the web without any module system the item point is available as

 ```javascript
 window.twixlyExtension.init(function (extension) {